 Perhaps the most credible story of the history of 4/20 traces back to 1971 in Marin County, California.
 Five students would regularly meet at 4:20 p.m. to partake in cannabis near a statue of Louis Pasteur on campus.
 The time was chosen simply by convenience, as their extracurricular activities ended just before then.
 These students became known as “the Waldos,” a nickname that stemmed from the wall they’d lean on while smoking next to Mr. Pasteur.
 They began to refer to smoking as “420ing” so as to not arouse suspicion and would salute each other in the halls with “420 Louis!”
 The “Louis” was dropped somewhere along the way.

 Years later, a member of the Waldos went on to work as a roadie for Grateful Dead bassist Phil Lesh, where the band helped them bring “420” to the masses and popularize the term.
 At a Grateful Dead show in December 1990, a group of Deadheads passed out flyers to invite people to “smoke 420 on April 20th at 4:20 p.m.”
-(Actual flyer pictured left.)
+(Actual flyer pictured right.)
 After that, the term began to spread like wildfire.

 Like any good legend, the Grateful Dead story is disputed.
 (Though, the Waldos have some dated memorabilia to support their story.)
 There are people out there who are adamant that the term 420 stems from the Bob Dylan song “Rainy Day Women #12 & 35,” as 12×35 = 420.
 The song also features the lyric “Everybody must get stoned” in its chorus.
 Seems possible!

 If you’re like me, somebody told you when you were young that people smoke weed on 4/20 because that was Adolf Hitler’s birthday.
-There was some morbid story about gas chambers and hotboxing … regardless, there’s been no direct link from 4/20 to Hitler.
+There was some morbid story about hotboxing … regardless, there’s been no direct link from 4/20 to Hitler.
 It’s also been said that there are 420 different compounds in cannabis, but this isn’t the case either.
 The actual number of compounds is highly debated, but it’s not exactly 420.

 Others swear that 420 comes from the old California police code for unlawful possession of marijuana.
 Some say it’s a penal code for marijuana use.
 Turns out, it’s neither.
 “But what about California State Bill 420?” you might say.
-True, this bill refers to Medical Marijuana use, but the bill was named after the term, not the other way around.
+It’s true this bill refers to Medical Marijuana use, but the bill was named after the term, not the other way around.
 This was just California being a little cheeky with us.

 To many these days, 4/20 is just as much a holiday as Halloween or Easter.
 You can attend community events all over the world to celebrate High Holiday.
 Many cities hold a yearly Cannabis Cup on April 20th, where hundreds of vendors can show off all their fine cannabis products or even catch a performance from such artists as 2 Chainz or Snoop Dogg, if they’re lucky.
 In addition to the possibility of winning the Cannabis Cup, attendees can participate in many other fun activities, such as comedy shows, marijuana-friendly speed dating, or glassware trade shows.
 (That’s bongs, pipes, dab rigs, etc.)

 If crowds and festivals aren’t your thing, don’t write off 4/20 just yet.
-While the holiday has become a bit commercialized in its day, that doesn’t stop lovers of the Kush Christmas from celebrating in a more low-key fashion without all the sponsorships and marketing.
+While the holiday has become a bit commercialized in its day, that doesn’t stop lovers of Kush Christmas from celebrating in a more low-key fashion without all the sponsorships and marketing.
 Many prefer to stay home and have a blunt (or two, or three, or four) with friends.
 (Remember, no blunts in Utah!
 Stick to vapes, gummies, tinctures, or topicals to stay legal.)
 Others who use medicinally see it as just another day of medicine, but use the day to be grateful.
 April 20th has a different meaning for everyone.

 Waxman, Olivia B. “420 History: How April 20 Became Known as ‘Weed Day’.”
 Time.
 Time, April 13, 2018. https://time.com/4292844/420-april-20-marijuana-pot-holiday-history/.